RTXteam/RTX-KG2/mediKanren/README.md

     biolink_download_source:biolink-model.owl,deprecated,False
     ```
  If the third field of the `*prop` files resembles json, it is interpreted as json by the racket code.
- As such, using the `json.dumps()` function is a necessary way of converting property values with problematic characters ("\t" for tsvs, "," for csvs, and double quotes for either) to strings with those characters escaped.
+ As such, using the `json.dumps()` function is a necessary way of converting property values with problematic characters ("\t" for tsvs, "," for CSV files, and double quotes for either) to strings with those characters escaped.

 ### Debugging
 Sometimes, `create-index.sh` will appear to fail silently.
 This is because the racket error messages do not neccessarily end up at the bottom of the log file.
 Search through the file manually, or for the string "context" to find a more relevant error message.